+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Electricity is from the mains grid with the meter and consumer unit located in a sitting room cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise a three piece coloured suite in the bathroom and a three piece white suite in the shower room.
+The cold water rising main was not fully inspectable.
+The sanitary arrangements comprise three piece white suites in each of the bath and shower rooms.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property has a system of gas central heating via radiators.
-The gas boiler is located in the garage and also provides hot water.
+The gas boiler is a floor mounted unit located in the utility room which also provides hot water.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Foul and surface water drainage appears to be to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-Where not already fitted smoke detectors should be installed.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.